Safety and security

 The following chart shows the number of lost-time workplace incidents for Stedin Group and its contractors.
 The last three years show a downward trend.
-We believe that this trend can be largely attributed to our efforts of raising safety awareness in the organisation, including our contractors (see below for more details).
-In addition, we did more to provide temporary alternative work.
+We believe that this trend can also be attributed to our efforts of raising safety awareness, not just in our organisation but also among our supply chain partners.
+In addition, we have provided temporary alternative work.

 Workplace incidents without lost time

 The following chart shows the number of workplace incidents without lost time for Stedin Group and its contractors.
-The last three years show an upward trend.
-This trend is due to an increase in the number of incidents after which the employee concerned temporarily performs restricted or adjusted work (RWC) and an increase in the number of incidents requiring medical treatment.
-The employee in question continues to work and there is no sickness absence (MTC).
+The employee in question continues to work and there is no sickness absence.